AnjKal/Crescere_backend/README.md

 # Height Detection and BMI Analysis System

+> **Note:** This is the backend component of an Android application being developed by Skids Health for height measurement.
+The system is designed to be integrated with a mobile frontend for easy height measurement and health tracking.

+## Overview

 This project implements a computer vision-based system for detecting human height and analyzing it against WHO growth standards.
 The system uses YOLO for person detection and depth estimation for accurate height measurement.

+The system consists of two main components:
+1. **Height Detection**: Uses YOLO for person detection and depth estimation to measure height
+2. **BMI Analysis**: Compares measurements against WHO growth standards

 ## Table of Contents
 - [Overview](#overview)